MGDIS/core-ui/packages/stencil-helpers/doc/README.md

 ▸ **cleanString**(`text`): `string`

-Clean string caracters remove special string caraters and lowercase string
+Cleans string characters by removing special characters and converting to lowercase.

 #### Parameters